minar09/MGN-Py3/README.md

 ## Disclaimer
-This is just a modified repo of [MultiGarmentNetwork](https://github.com/bharat-b7/MultiGarmentNetwork) github repository, made for running in python 3.7.
+This is just a modified version of [MultiGarmentNetwork](https://github.com/bharat-b7/MultiGarmentNetwork) github repository, made for running in python 3.x.
 Please visit the original repository for details.

 # MultiGarmentNetwork
 Repo for **"Multi-Garment Net: Learning to Dress 3D People from Images, ICCV'19"**